It's that time of the year again!

 CNN.com lists Austin as one of the most bike-friendly cities in the US, that being said, accidents happen.
 Traffic around Zilker is going to be heavy and there will be a lot of distraction.
 Drivers won't always be on the lookout for bikers and pedestrians, especially when they are busy watching for other vehicles.

-It’s sad, but it’s true.
-More than likely there will be a handful of people who don’t realize they’ve had too many drinks to operate a motor vehicle.
-Austin has too many options for safe rides home to get behind the wheel when you’ve been drinking.
+It's sad, but it's true.
+More than likely there will be a handful of people who don't realize they've had too many drinks to operate a motor vehicle as well as teens who may be drinking and driving.
+Austin has too many options for safe rides home to get behind the wheel when you've been drinking.
 Use Uber, take the bus, walk.

 We know you won't actually be crowd surfing, but any large gathering of people raises a certain risk for injury.
 People get excited, crowds get rowdy, and accidents happen.
 The stages aren't permanent fixtures at Zilker, and could potentially be hazardous.